 Philadelphia, PA

 - Bouillabaisse comes from the City of Marseille along the Mediterranean coast.
-The recipe is a fish soup from local fish and seafood products, and this includes crabs, scorpionfish, monkfish, together with herbs and olive oil.
+The recipe is a fish soup from local fish and seafood products, and this includes crabs, scorpionfish, monkfish, herbs, and olive oil.
 For quite a few years, the recipe had been a secret kept among the people from Marseille.

 Best Bouillabaisse in Philadelphia, PA